 Master of Teaching (Early Childhood and Primary)

-- CRICOS Code: 093002F
+- CRICOS code: 107556H

 Where will this take me?

-The Master of Teaching (Early Childhood and Primary) has been approved by the Victorian Institute of Teaching (VIT) and the Australian Children's Education and Care Quality Authority (ACECQA).
-This allows you to qualify for provisional registration and work in Australian schools and early childhood education and care settings with children aged birth to twelve years.
-The Master of Teaching program will also benefit in other career areas such as government (policy reform), research and community roles.
-Community opportunities include children’s services coordination, youth health and wellbeing, assessment and evaluation and quality regulation and assessment.
+The Master of Teaching (Early Childhood and Primary) 2022 course is seeking reaccreditation with the Victorian Institute of Teaching (VIT), and the Australian Children's Education and Care Quality Authority (ACECQA).
+Once accredited, graduates can apply for registration to teach in schools and early childhood education and care settings with children aged birth to twelve years.
+Please note: The Master of Teaching courses offered prior to 2022 are accredited.

 Meet Master of Teaching (Early Childhood & Primary) candidate: Jessica Lee

 For Bachelor of Science graduate and Master of Teaching (Early Childhood and Primary) candidate, Jessica Lee, the University of Melbourne has enabled her to discover what she’s passionate about, build new skills and feel empowered to make a positive impact.